-As an educational institution, the clinic transforms its mission and goals into a unique practical experience for its students, providing opportunities to gain vital knowledge and skills for effective and successful legal advocacy on behalf of victims of human rights abuses.
-At the same time, through the strategic use of international and regional mechanisms for the protection of human rights, the clinic provides exceptional pro bono legal assistance and empowers victims of human rights violations, and the organizations representing them, to utilize international and regional mechanisms.
+As an educational institution, the Center transforms its mission and goals into a unique practical experience for its students, providing opportunities to gain vital knowledge and skills for effective and successful legal advocacy on behalf of victims of human rights abuses.
+At the same time, through the strategic use of international and regional mechanisms for the protection of human rights, the Center provides exceptional pro bono legal expertise to victims of human rights violations and the legal organizations representing them, to utilize international and regional mechanisms.

-The International Human Rights Center (IHRC) admits up to 12 students per year.
+The International Human Rights Center (IHRC) admits only 4 to 6 students per year.

-Clinic students meet twice a week for one hour each meeting (days and hours will be determined once students have enrolled and made their calendars).
-The first hour is devoted to class discussion regarding international human rights and international criminal law topics, as well as attorney skill development.
-The second hour is reserved for project work.
+Center students meet once a week for one hour (days and hours will be determined once students have enrolled and made their calendars), to discuss international human rights topics, develop attorney skills, and review project work.

-Students must take, or have taken, prior to or concurrently with the clinic, Introduction to International Law plus one of these courses: International Protection of Human Rights, Human Rights at Home, International Criminal Law or Law and Genocide.
+Students must take, or have taken, prior to or concurrently with their participation in Center, the International Protection of Human Rights course.

 The International Human Rights Center’s work involves litigation of human rights violations before a wide array of international bodies, and advocacy and international policy-making on pressing human rights issues.